carpentries/instructor-training/episodes/05-memory.md

 > out what they're trying to teach.
 > 2. To aid communication with fellow lesson designers.
 > 3. To aid communication with learners.
->     While it's possible to give learners a pre-drawn map at the start of a lesson for them
+>     While it is possible to give learners a pre-drawn map at the start of a lesson for them
-> to annotate, it's better to draw it piece by piece while teaching
+> to annotate, it is better to draw it piece by piece while teaching
 > to reinforce the ties between what's in the map and what the instructor said.
 > 4. Concept maps can be used as a classroom discussion exercise.
 > 	Put learners in small groups (2-4 people each),